Richard O. Albert, Bac-Si My: In the Year of the Dog. The author worked as a medical doctor at Phong Dinh Province Hospital, in Can Tho.

 James Michael Kelsh, Triage: The Gathering Place.
 New York: Carlton, 1977.
 122 pp. Kelsh was an Army doctor in Vietnam.

 John Kildea, No Names, No Faces, No Pain: A Voice from Vietnam.
-Westminster, MD: Heritage Books, 2006 (forthcoming).
-118 pp. Kildea served a year as an Army nurse in Vietnam.
+Westminster, MD: Heritage Books, 2006.
+118 pp. Kildea was an Army operating room nurse in Vietnam 1967-68.

 Charles M. Kinney, Borrowed Time: A Medic's View of the Vietnam War.
 Victoria, British Columbia: Trafford, 2003. x, 152 pp. Edited by Pamela Gillis Watson.
 Kinney became the senior aidman for C Company, 2/7 Cavalry, 1st Cavalry Division, in November 1965; served until November 1966.